MokshUpadhyay57/TempConvert/README.md

 # TempConvert
-Program that convert temperature from Fahrenheit to Celsius in Java Language
+Program that convert temperature from Fahrenheit to Celsius in Java Language.